Crate rayon_core[−][src]

 In order to ensure proper coordination between threadpools, and especially

-to make sure there’s only one global threadpool, rayon-core
+to make sure there’s only one global threadpool, rayon-core is actively

 restricted from building multiple versions of itself into a single target.